Single person: Japan

 In Japan, it is not uncommon for citizens to choose to remain single.
 This has been illustrated with many public figures and celebrities.
 Women typically value friendships over romantic relationships; many continue to have jobs and marry later, or forego marriage completely.

 However, people in Japan who do wish to date have reported that it is difficult to find the time to do so due to being overworked.

 South Korea

 In South Korea an unofficial holiday called Black Day is observed on 14 April each year by and for single people.
 Singles who did not receive gifts on Valentine's Day or White Day meet dressed in black and eat jajangmyeon, noodles covered in black bean paste.
 The dish is one of South Korea's national foods, and is considered a comfort food.

 Sweden

-In Stockholm, Sweden, sixty per cent of the people live by themselves.
+In Stockholm, Sweden, sixty per cent of people live by themselves.

 Terminology

 Terminology for singleness varies, usually based on gender, language, and country.
 Generally singles can be categorized by the following terms: never married, separated, divorced, and widowed.